Get an annual AARP membership for only $12. Limited time offer.

 • Medication management

-Seniors who have some mobility impairment and need assistance but are still able to eat on their own.
+Seniors with some mobility impairment who need assistance, but are still able to eat on their own.

 Level three: Highest care